ziqin/ShengBTE/README.md

     - `scell` (integer, 3, mandatory): supercell sizes along each crystal axis used for the 2nd-order force constant calculation
     - `orientations` (integer, 3 x `norientations`, mandatory unless `norientations`==0): terns of integer indices defining the crystallographic directions along which to study nanowires
 - `&parameters` namelist:
-    - `T` (real, K, mandatory): temperature to be used in all calculations
+    - `T` (real, K): temperature to be used in the case of single temperature calculation
+    - `T_min`,`T_max`,`T_step` (real, K): the minimum temperature, the maximum temperature and the increment to be used for multiple-temperature calculation.
+T takes the priority if it is present.
     - `scalebroad` (real, default=1.0): scale parameter for Gaussian smearing.
 The default is theoretically guaranteed to work, but significant speedups can sometimes be achieved by reducing it, with negligible loss of precision.
     - `rmin` (real, nm, default=5.0): minimum radius of nanowires whose thermal conductivity will be computed
     - `rmax` (real, nm, default=505.0): maximum radius of nanowires whose thermal conductivity will be computed